 America is strictly voluntary.

-a university to be a recognized institution.
+in order for a university to be a recognized institution.
 This selective prejudice seems particularly pointed at new institutions

 since hundreds if not thousands of institutions around the world are not subjected to the same bias.
 We find this similar

-to the very dilemma the home schooled found themselves in the 70’s and 80’s when various state regulators and agencies
+to the very dilemma the home schools found themselves in the 70’s and 80’s when various state regulators and agencies

 tried to outlaw them or make their lives so uncomfortable that home school in their respective states was untenable.
 Once